 On this date, 34 years ago, John Paul II made a historic visit to the Great Synagogue of Rome where he greeted Chief Rabbi, Prof. Elio Toaff.
 And so tonight I re-read John Paul II’s address that he gave on the occasion, which contributed to a turning point in Jewish-Catholic relations.

 On this date, fifteen years ago, Pope John Paul II died.
 I remember this time well because I was 14 at the time and the news of his death was, paradoxically, also the biggest news to me of his life.
 Before his death, I’d heard his name my whole life but I hadn’t really gottenContinue reading “The day John Paul II died”

 When the Polish government passed a bill on the eve of Holocaust Remembrance Day in an effort to criminalize attributing responsibility for the Holocaust to Poles, many Israeli leaders and Jews became furious considering the move tantamount to a form of Holocaust denial.
 The proposed legislation reads: “Whoever claims, publicly and contrary to the facts, that theContinue reading “Poland: Righteous Among the Nations?”

 The fifth rule in 12 Rules for Life: An Antidote to Chaos by is: “Do not let your children do anything that makes you dislike them.”
 Throughout this chapter, Jordan Peterson discusses several anecdotes concerning parents and toddlers.
-“Children are damaged,” he explains, “when those charged with their care, afraid of any conflict or upset, no longer dare to correct them, and leave them without guidance.
-I can recognize such children on the street.”
-Continue reading “Jordan Peterson and John Paul II on the responsibility of parents”
+“Children are damaged,” he explains, “when those charged with their care, afraid of any conflict or upset, noContinue reading “Jordan Peterson and John Paul II on the responsibility of parents”